It’s officially summer, which means we need to start talking about sunburn remedies.

 Sunburn treatment: Puree a frozen tomato and apply it directly to the burnt area.
 Eating tomatoes can also help prevent future sun damage.

-Burn-fighting effect: Olive oil is a natural moisturiser and is known for having a healing effect on sun-damaged skin.
+Burn-fighting effect: Olive oil is a natural moisturiser and is known for having a healing effect on sun-damaged skin, which makes it one of the best home remedies for sunburn.

 Sunburn treatment: Dip a cotton ball in a small cup with olive oil and apply to all the sore areas.

-Burn-fighting effect: Lettuce’s natural pain-killing properties help wipe away the sting of a sunburn.
+Burn-fighting effect: Lettuce’s natural pain-killing properties help wipe away the sting of a sunburn, making it a terrific remedy for instant sunburn relief.

 Sunburn treatment: Boil lettuce leaves in water.
 Strain, then let the liquid cool for several hours in the refrigerator.
 Once chilled, dip cotton balls in the lettuce water and gently wipe over irritated skin.